Davemeritus/PRIMACE-PROJECT/src/pages/products/index.md

 heading: What we offer
 path: /products
 templateKey: product-page
-title: Our Services
+title: Our Works
-image: /img/jumbotron.jpg
+image: /img/campaign-creators-gmsnxqiljp4-unsplash.jpg
 description: We help businesses and organizations and increase sales through strategy-led branding, design and marketing
 intro: